-Police searching looking for suspects behind Bangor meth lab
+Police searching for suspects behind Bangor meth lab

 Authorities did not make any arrests Wednesday, and they are looking for the suspected cooks behind the lab.

-It was the eighth meth lab that drug agents have responded to in 2018, and the second in Bangor, said Cmdr.
+It was the eighth meth lab that drug agents have responded to in 2018, and the second in Bangor in a week, said Cmdr.
 Darrell Crandall, the leader for the MDEA in northern Maine.
+Agents responded on March 29 to a discarded bottle containing the remnants of a lab found on Essex Street, he said.
 On Tuesday, drug agents busted a lab on Verona Island where they found 33 bottles used to make meth and a 5-year-old child was living, McCausland said.

 Follow the Bangor Daily News on Facebook for the latest Maine news.